By Meg Escott

 Plan the electrical points (outlets and switches for appliances) for your kitchen.

-There are several options for general outlets.
+There are several options for outlets in your countertop and island.

 If you have an appliance garage, a cupboard mounted microwave or want a TV in your kitchen think carefully about the best position for outlets.